Lebanon: America's Proxy Front (2023–Present)

 Controversy #2

-The pager and walkie-talkie bombings of September 2024 killed and injured thousands of civilians alongside Hezbollah operatives, raising questions about proportionality and the legality of booby-trapping civilian communication devices.
+The pager and walkie-talkie bombings of September 2024 killed and injured thousands of civilians alongside Hezbollah operatives — children and medical workers among them — raising fundamental questions about booby-trapping civilian devices under international law.

 3Controversy #3